motkimlang76-tech/python-basics/README.md

 ## Goal

 My goal is to become job-ready as a backend/software engineer by building real projects and sharing my progress in public.
+## Day 2

+## Expense Tracker
+A simple Python CLI app that lets users:
+- add expenses
+- store category and amount
+- view all expenses
+- calculate the total